flaccid-wasteland/chef-solo-wrapper/README.md

 ### Configure node.json for Chef Solo

-By default, when setting up Chef Solo above, /etc/chef/node.json is created as empty json.
+By default, when setting up Chef Solo above, /etc/chef/node.json is created with empty json.
 The command line options of chef-solo-wrapper (see usage examples below) can be used to provide this file, a run_list or override attributes, however do feel free to configure this file as required.

 ## First Chef Solo Run